MICS-Lab/scyan/README.md

 ## Install locally (if you want to contribute)

-> Advice (optional): We advise creating a new environment via a package manager (except if you use Poetry, which will automatically create the environment).
+> Advice (optional): We advise creating a new environment via a package manager.
 For instance, you can create a new `conda` environment:
 >
 > ```bash
 > conda create --name scyan python=12